caprenter/bingley-music-town/instruments.md

 ## Request an instrument

-Fill in our [Request and Instrument form](https://docs.google.com/forms/d/e/1FAIpQLSfgOb9AqzPsfuYIa1MiFecc6Fuw5kwAUicM_X0914f5r9BMdQ/viewform), and we'll be in touch.
+Fill in our [Request an Instrument form](https://docs.google.com/forms/d/e/1FAIpQLSfgOb9AqzPsfuYIa1MiFecc6Fuw5kwAUicM_X0914f5r9BMdQ/viewform), and we'll be in touch.

 {% comment %}